MicrosoftDocs/PowerShell-Docs/reference/7.5/Microsoft.PowerShell.Management/Get-Process.md

 Indicates that this cmdlet gets the modules that have been loaded by the processes.

-On Windows Vista and later versions of Windows, you must open PowerShell with the **Run as administrator** option to use this parameter on processes that you do not own.
+On Windows Vista and later versions of Windows, you must open PowerShell with the **Run as administrator** option to use this parameter on processes that you don't own.

 This parameter is equivalent to getting the **Modules** property of each process object.
-When you use this parameter, this cmdlet returns a **ProcessModule** object **System.Diagnostics.ProcessModule**, not a process object.
-So, you cannot pipe the output of the command to a cmdlet that expects a process object, such as `Stop-Process`.
+When you use this parameter, this cmdlet returns a **System.Diagnostics.ProcessModule** object , not a process object.
+Therefore, you can't pipe the output of the command to a cmdlet that expects a process object, such as `Stop-Process`.

 When you use both the **Module** and **FileVersionInfo** parameters in the same command, this cmdlet returns a **FileVersionInfo** object with information about the file version of all modules.